 The First Intifada resulted in increased suffering of the Palestinian people in the West Bank and Gaza, and this was unsurprisingly reflected in the children’s stories of the time.
 There was a marked preoccupation in the Territories with both childhood and direct and unambiguous addressing of the conflict with Israel that was mired in violence (ʿAlaynat Yaldut 122).
 Writers took great care to incorporate their ideas and politics into the stories of childhood.
 Considerable vocabulary and imagery from the uprising, such as of the martyr, the occupation, the arrests, and the resistance, became prominent.
 Writers also portrayed children’s encounters with the occupation and focused on depicting Israelis negatively as violent while portraying Palestinians positively as either victims or heroic resisters.
 Such characterizations appear in Jamil al-Salhout’s (1949–) 1989 short story collection al-Makhāḍ (The Ford), all of whose protagonists are children.
-These stories describe another aspect of the suffering of the Palestinians and its impact on the life of the child – the arrest of fathers and their enforced absence from their families.
+These stories describe another aspect of the suffering of the Palestinians and its impact on the life of the child—the arrest of fathers and their enforced absence from their families.
 Aida Ayoub’s (1950–) short story “Nūra,” from her 1990 anthology Qiṣas lil-Aṭfāl min Wāqiʿ al-Intifāḍa (Stories for Children from the Reality of the Intifada), reveals the suffering and loss the daughter experiences after her father’s arrest, as she prefers to remain silent so as not to burden her family with her cares (ʿAlaynat “Ṭufūla fī Ṣirāʿ” 28).

 During this period, writers interested in preserving the collective Palestinian memory through children’s literature appeared, such ʿAbd-al-Rahman Abbad (1945–), who wrote the collections Dhākirat al-Burtuqāl (Memory of Oranges), Dhākirat al-Zaytūn (Memory of Olives), Dhākirat al-Nakhīl (Memory of Palms), and Dhākirat al-ʿAṣāfīr (Memory of Birds) (Fasha Dalīl 6–239).
 These works map the chronic and acute exigencies of Palestinian life in all their social, religious, and patriotic dimensions.
-The image of the homeland that emerges in his writings symbolically express a sense of belonging and national identity (al-Karki 121–58).
+The image of the homeland that emerges in his writings symbolically expresses a sense of belonging and national identity (al-Karki 121–58).

 The works of West Bank and Gazan writers diverged after the 1993 and 1995 Oslo Accords between Israel and the Palestine Liberation Organization (PLO).
 This divergence emerged out of differing political affiliations and opinions on the Accords among Palestinian writers, which was reflected in some of their works.
 The sense of the “other” began to impose its presence in many stories’ agendas, especially among local and Palestinians who began returning following the Accords.
 We mention here, by way of example, Mahmud Shuqayr, who returned to the homeland in May 1993.
 In his story “Qalat Maryām Qala al-Fatā” (Maryam Said, the Boy Said), the conflict is depicted as a struggle between Eastern and Western civilizations, not between the strong, as represented by the Israelis, and the weak, as represented by the Palestinians.
 The writer also airs values new to children’s literature in this story, such as those related to freedom of thought and expression (ʿAlaynat “Ṭufūla fī Ṣirāʿ” 32–33).